Skip to Main Content

 • Ask for USDA top choice grade or better.
 Specify the size you want, planning on 1/2 to 1 pound per person.

-• Specify bone-in or bone removed (see below)
+• Specify bone-in or bone removed.

-How Much Is Prime Rib?
+How Much Prime Rib Per Person

 One pound of prime rib (before cooking) per person is a good estimate if you want to be safe and/or have leftovers.
-But, if there is a first course and plenty of sides, you can usuallty get away with 1/2 pound per person.
+But, if there is a first course and plenty of sides, you can usually get away with 1/2 pound per person.

-Prepping to Cook Prime Rib
+How Long To Cook a Prime Rib

 Prime rib preparation can be as simple as sprinkling on some salt and pepper before roasting.